Murder Most …

-The Beginning: An appropriate first entry in what will be an ongoing commentary and review of crime fiction might be a quick look at the first of the several articles I just read.
-It did seem like Crime fiction: Around the world in 80 sleuths, an article in The Independent, a UK newspaper, printed in 2008, would be the perfect starter.
-However it turns out to be a bit slim in covering the contemporary scene even five years ago and it committed a major faux pas in my opinion—no mention of Southern Africa except for Alexander Mccall Smith’s sweet but silly Lady’s Detective Agency novels which the article refers to as “cozy crime.”
-Some of the best crime fiction of all is coming from that part of the world, Deon Meyer being as good as it gets in meeting all of my six criteria and more.
+I’ve been reading online about crime fiction in general lately.
+It did seem like Crime fiction: Around the world in 80 sleuths, an article in The Independent, a UK newspaper, printed in 2008, would be of interest However it turns out to be a bit slim in covering the contemporary scene even five years ago and it committed a major faux pas in my opinion—no mention of Southern Africa except for Alexander Mccall Smith’s sweet but silly Lady’s Detective Agency novels which the article refers to as “cozy crime.”
+Some of the best crime fiction of all is coming from that part of the world, Deon Meyer being as good as it gets in meeting all of my criteria and more.
 There are a number of others but in fairness several of them may have been just starting out when this article was written.
 Still, not mentioning Deon Meyer is a crime all on its own.

 The writer Jonathan Gibbs does mention several of my favorites in the UK: Ian Rankin and Denise Mina from Scotland; Colin Dexter from Oxford—have I actually read his books or only seen the PBS series?) and my new favorite Brit mystery writer, Peter James from Brighton, whose Roy Grace series is packed with my six musts.
 The UK is definitely in third place for good crime fiction, Scandinavia being first and Southern Africa second.